 Use these tips when shooting video for mobile devices:

 - Tight shots are better.
 It’s hard to see a face on a tiny screen unless it’s shot in relative close-up.

-- Light your subjects well, and keep them separated from the background; the colors and brightness values between background and subject should not be too similar.
+- Light your subjects well, and keep them separated from the background; keep the colors and brightness values between background and subject different.